 In 2021, the Washington Legislature adopted the CCA, which establishes a GHG emissions cap-and-invest program that caps GHG emissions beginning on January 1, 2023, and makes further reductions to the cap annually through 2050.
-The Washington Department of Ecology (WDOE) published final regulations to implement the program on September 29, 2022, which became effective on October 30, 2022.
+WDOE published final regulations to implement the program on September 29, 2022, which became effective on October 30, 2022.
 WDOE also indicated that there will be subsequent rulemakings and interpretations that will build off initial rulemaking as program implementation proceeds and Washington state carbon goals are evaluated.

-One component of the CCA rules stipulates GHG emissions associated with imported electricity are covered emissions and require an allowance offset for the first jurisdictional deliverer serving as the electricity importer for that electricity.
+One component of the CCA rules stipulates that GHG emissions associated with exported electricity are covered emissions and require an allowance offset to the extent these exports are not sourced from a non-emitting resource.
+Another component of the CCA rules stipulates GHG emissions associated with imported electricity are covered emissions and require an allowance offset for the first jurisdictional deliverer serving as the electricity importer for that electricity.
 Per RCW 70A.65.010(42)(d), imported electricity does not include electricity imports of unspecified electricity that are netted by exports of unspecified electricity to any jurisdiction not covered by a linked program by the same entity within the same hour.
 Under this definition, hourly power transmission data is required to determine PSE's net imported electricity compliance obligation.
-Although the Company is actively engaged in determining the hourly net unspecified electricity imports and exports, it is uncertain whether netting unspecified imports and exports by hour will be the method required by the WDOE to calculate the compliance obligation, and PSE expects further rulemaking and interpretations to clarify this uncertainty in future periods.
-Due to the estimation uncertainty as of the date of this disclosure, the company considered a range of outcomes depending on whether all unspecified electricity imports and exports fully net on an hourly basis, none net, or a portion do.
-As of June 30, 2023, the Company's estimated the range of possible outcomes to be between \$69.9 million and \$110.1 million depending on the methodology applied in netting unspecified electricity imports and exports.
+Although the Company is actively engaged in determining the hourly net generation, imports and exports, the methodology for netting these components by hour that will be required by the WDOE to calculate the compliance obligation is uncertain, and PSE expects further rulemaking and agency interpretations to clarify this uncertainty in future periods.
+Due to the estimation uncertainty as of the date of this disclosure, the company considered a range of outcomes depending on the proportion of exported electricity that is sourced from non-emitting resources and whether all unspecified electricity imports and exports fully net on an hourly basis, none net, or a portion do.
+As of September 30, 2023, the Company's estimated the range of possible outcomes to be between \$66.1 million and \$202.1 million depending on the methodology applied in netting unspecified electricity imports and exports.
 Since no amount in the range represents a better estimate than any other amount, the Company accrued to the minimum amount in the range.
 As existing uncertainties are resolved in future periods, any change in compliance costs as a result of such estimated additional liabilities would be deferred under ASC 980 as a regulatory asset as an increase the electric compliance costs consistent with Docket No. UE-220974, as these amounts will be recoverable from customers in future utility rates.